 - 1. Permitted uses shall be limited to a maximum of 19 multi-family residential units.
 Short term rental properties, owner occupied and short term rental properties, not-owner occupied shall be prohibited. - 2.
 Provide landscape buffers per Code requirements. - 3.
-Comply with all conditions and requirements of Metro reviewing agencies. - 4.
-With the submittal of the final site plan, provide architectural elevations complying with all architectural standards outlined on the preliminary SP for review and approval. - 5.
-A corrected copy of the preliminary SP plan incorporating the conditions of approval by Metro Council shall be provided to the Planning Department prior to or with final site plan application.

-- 6. If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of the RM6 zoning district as of the date of the applicable request or application.
-Uses are limited as described in the Council ordinance. - 7.
+Historic house to remain. - 4.
+Prior to final site plan, conduct an access study. - 5.
+Comply with all conditions and requirements of Metro reviewing agencies. - 6.
+With the submittal of the final site plan, provide architectural elevations complying with all architectural standards outlined on the preliminary SP for review and approval. - 7.
+A corrected copy of the preliminary SP plan incorporating the conditions of approval by Metro Council shall be provided to the Planning Department prior to or with final site plan application. - 8.
+If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of the RM6 zoning district as of the date of the applicable request or application.
+Uses are limited as described in the Council ordinance. - 9.
 The final site plan shall depict the required public sidewalks, any required grass strip or frontage zone and the location of all existing and proposed vertical obstructions within the required sidewalk and grass strip or frontage zone.
 Prior to the issuance of use and occupancy permits, existing vertical obstructions shall be relocated outside of the required sidewalk.
-Vertical obstructions are only permitted within the required grass strip or frontage zone. - 8.
+Vertical obstructions are only permitted within the required grass strip or frontage zone. - 10.
 The Preliminary SP plan is the site plan and associated documents.
-If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 9.
+If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 11.
 Minor modifications to the preliminary SP plan may be approved by the Planning Commission or its designee based upon final architectural, engineering or site design and actual site conditions.
 All modifications shall be consistent with the principles and further the objectives of the approved plan.
-Modifications shall not be permitted, except through an ordinance approved by Metro Council, that increase the permitted density or floor area, add uses not otherwise permitted, eliminate specific conditions or requirements contained in the plan as adopted through this enacting ordinance, or add vehicular access points not currently present or approved. - 10.
+Modifications shall not be permitted, except through an ordinance approved by Metro Council, that increase the permitted density or floor area, add uses not otherwise permitted, eliminate specific conditions or requirements contained in the plan as adopted through this enacting ordinance, or add vehicular access points not currently present or approved. - 12.
 The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any of any building permits.